mpurbo/MMPReactiveCoreLocation/README-0.5.md

 I will write more usage samples and documentation as I fix bugs and write tests.
 In the meantime, if you have any question on how to apply certain CLLocationManager usage pattern using this library, please feel free to contact me or open issues.

+* 0.6: Refactors with simpler functions, safer signals, and smarter resource management.
 * 0.7: CoreBluetooth integration for iBeacon publishing.
 * 0.8: Unit tests and documentations.